 From hiring to budgeting, the store manager has an array of important responsibilities.
 To be considered for a store manager position, your resume must prove that you’re prepared for the challenges that lie ahead.
 Start with a strong summary statement that emphasizes your managerial capabilities.
 In your skills section, note your sales talents, using sales data where possible.
 When you write your work history section, begin each bullet point with a managerial action verb.
 Consider using words like delegated, established, or initiated, to convey your leadership talents.
 For more insights, read through our store manager resume example.

-Hunting for jobs as a store manager and areas nearby takes determination, confidence and a professional attitude.
+Hunting for jobs as a store manager takes determination, confidence, and a professional attitude.
 Follow these tips to reach your career goals despite the fluctuating market for employment.

 1. Keep an open mind.
 Opportunities are plentiful for those who are willing to adapt to the needs of the economy, so consider brushing up on new skills or working in a field closely related to your own.